sunits/Reverberated_WSJ_2MIX/README.md

 * s2 : spatial image of s2 (Reverberated version of s2 speaker)
 * s1_direct :  direct component of s1 at each of the microphones
 * s2_direct : direct component of s2 at each of the microphones
-* s1_early : Contains only the early reflections (first 50 ms. see config.py to change the value) of s1 at each of the microphones
+* s1_early : Contains only the early reflections (first 50 ms of RIR.
+See config.py to change the value) of s1 at each of the microphones
-* s2_early : Contains only the early reflections (first 50 ms. see config.py to change the value) of s2 at each of the microphones
+* s2_early : Contains only the early reflections (first 50 ms of RIR.
+See config.py to change the value) of s2 at each of the microphones
 * noise : Contains the noise imposed for each mixture
 * mix : s1 + s2 + noise
 * list.yaml : A yaml file containing the positions and direction of arrival (DOA) for each utterance and speaker